 Host Hotels & Resorts will leave the chandelier on for you.
-It's the nation's largest hospitality real estate investment trusts and one of the top owners of luxury and upscale hotels.
-It owns about 120 luxury and upscale hotels in the US, Canada, New Zealand, Chile, Australia, Mexico, the UK, and Brazil, altogether comprising more than 62,500 rooms.
+It's the nation's largest hospitality real estate investment trust and one of the top owners of luxury and upscale hotels.
+It owns about 115 luxury and "upper upscale" hotels mostly in the US, but also in Canada, Australia, New Zealand, Chile, Mexico, and Brazil, totaling some 60,000 rooms.
 Properties are managed by third parties; most operate under the Marriott brand and are managed by sister firm Marriott International.
 Other brands include Hyatt, Ritz-Carlton, Sheraton, and Westin.
 To maintain its status as a real estate investment trust (REIT), which carries tax advantages, Host operates through majority-owned Host Hotels & Resorts LP.

-Host acquires and develops midscale and upscale properties in select target markets.
+Host acquires and develops mid-scale and upscale properties in select target markets.
 In 2013 the company acquired fee-simple interest in the 426-room Hyatt Place Waikiki Beach in Honolulu, Hawaii, from an affiliate of Chartres Lodging Group and Morgan Stanley Real Estate Fund VII Global for $138.5 million.
-The move followed its 2012 purchase of 888-room Grand Hyatt Washington for about $400 million and its acquisition of land in Rio de Janeiro to develop two hotels with a total count of 405 rooms that are due to open in 2014.
+The move followed its 2012 purchase of 888-room Grand Hyatt Washington for about $400 million and its acquisition of land in Rio de Janeiro to develop two hotels with a total count of 405 rooms that opened in time for the FIFA World Cup in 2014.
+The REIT also sells non-core properties from time to time, including five locations in 2013 and two to date in 2014 for a total sales price of $960 million.

 Host in 2011 bought the New York Helmsley Hotel from Helmsley Enterprises and announced plans to renovate the 775-room property and reopen it under the Westin brand.
 In a separate deal, Host acquired the Manchester Grand Hyatt, San Diego's largest hotel, for $570 million.